nachogoro/split-audio-by-separator/README.md

 ```

 ## Acknowledgements
-The code for finding the jingle inside the directory draws heavily from [this tutorial](https://dev.to/hiisi13/find-an-audio-within-another-audio-in-10-lines-of-python-1866) by Dmitry Kozhedubov.
+The code for finding the jingle inside the concatenated `.wav` audio file draws heavily from [this tutorial](https://dev.to/hiisi13/find-an-audio-within-another-audio-in-10-lines-of-python-1866) by Dmitry Kozhedubov.